sirhoe/tempreature-test/README.md

 $ node app.js sample.json > out.txt
 ```

-## To test
+## How to run unit test?
 ```sh
 $ npm test
 ```

-## Explanation
-Ideas behind the design
+## Ideas/Assumption behind the decision
-1. Core functionality of the requirement are built into temperatureLib which can be turn into a npm module.
+1. Core functionality of the requirement are wrapped into a module named temperatureLib which can be turn into a npm package.
-2. Input are read into a datastore (its array now, can be redis/mongodb) which allow us to scale easier to process larger data sets (via streaming or multiple files).
+2. Inputs are first read into a datastore.
+Currently its a simple array but it should be redis/mongodb in the future which allow us to process larger data sets
-3. Output are logged to console to pipe to file
+3. As we are building an console app, output are logged to console but the module temperatureLib is design to be easily used in express app or microservices.

-Why not build a express/microservce instead of a nodejs application?
+## Why build a nodeJS console application? why not build a express/microservce instead?
-1. I feel that there are much more details expected from a production quality API service, such as security, validation, error handling and etc.
+1. I feel that there are much more design details expected from a production quality API service, such as security, validation, error handling and etc.
-2. Building a console based nodeJS application on the hand will allow us to focus more on the architecture, design and problem at hand.
+2. Building a nodeJS console application allow us to focus more on the architecture, design and problem at hand.

 ## License